Who is my school counselor?

 Ms. Butler graduated from the University of Nebraska with a degree in international relations.
 She taught conversational English in Japan for two years and toured Asia.
 After working for several businesses, Ms. Butler decided to make a career change.
 She earned a master's in school counseling from Seattle Pacific University.
 Ms. Butler enjoys working with middle school students and says they have an energy and perspective on life that is refreshing.
 In her free time, she enjoys mountain biking, hiking, backpacking, fishing and swimming.

 Ms. DePrey has a Master's degree in counseling from Seattle University and a bachelor's degree in Human Services from Western Washington University.
 She loves working with middle school students, to help them find their passions, learn about themselves and the world around them, build good academic habits, and grow into life-long learners.
-Before coming to North Whidbey Middle School, Ms. DePrey worked with high school students in Oak Harbor.
-Outside of school, Ms. DePrey loves to read, travel, spend time with her friends and family, and listen to or make music.
+Outside of school, Ms. DePrey loves to read, listen to and make music, travel, and spend time with her friends, family, and her dog.